Generic selectors

 Next, Paul turns his attention to a marriage between believers where they are considering separating:

-1 CORINTHIANS 7:10-11 And to those who are married I give this charge, yet not I, but the Lord: Do not let the wife be separated from her husband.
-11 (But if she does separate, let her remain unmarried, or be reconciled to her husband.)
-And the husband is not to divorce his wife.
+1 CORINTHIANS 7:10-11 Now to the married I command, yet not I but the Lord: A wife is not to depart from her husband.
+11 But even if she does depart, let her remain unmarried or be reconciled to her husband.
+And a husband is not to divorce his wife.

 While we are not told the reason behind the separation, one possibility is that the motive of the men was to better serve God.
 If true, it showed disregard for their vows to their wives because they were, at the very least, withholding their conjugal dues.
 Regardless of the reasons, it was a cause of strife, temptations, or offense.